jump-dev/JuMP.jl/docs/src/manual/containers.md

 ## Array

-An `Array` is created when the index sets are rectangular and the sets are or the form `1:n`.
+An `Array` is created when the index sets are rectangular and the index sets are of the form `1:n`.
 ```jldoctest containers_array
 julia> Containers.@container(x[i = 1:2, j = 1:3], (i, j))
 2×3 Array{Tuple{Int64,Int64},2}: